tgangte/code-managed-dns/README.md

 export TF_VAR_cloudflare_api_token="insert token from cloudflare portal"
 ## Usage
+As a prerequisite, you need to specify the Nameservers of your providers in the domain registrar's portal as a on tiem step.
+That will allow the respective providers to create and manage records.

 The terraform.tvfars has the DNS records that we want to add.
 This is a list and you can add as many records as you need.
 ```
 simple_records_under_zone = [